COWES, ISLE OF WIGHT

 Lisburne, Queens Road, Cowes

 Sir Godfrey Bt.
-Baring is buried beside his first wife Lady Eva Hermoine in this double plot on the right hand side of the main path very close to the furthest roundabout.
+Baring is buried beside his first wife Lady Eva Hermoine in this triple plot on the right hand side of the main path very close to the furthest roundabout.
 Buried elsewhere, in Plot 24 in the cemetery, are his parents, Lt.
 General Charles and Helen Baring.
 Lady Eva Hermoine Baring died in 1934 and Sir Godfrey remarried in 1937.
 There were four children from the first marriage.

 A Liberal, Sir Godfrey stood for parliament in 1906 his victory ended a line of 25 Conservative MPs on the Island.
 He was part of the radical government that, among other measures, introduced old age pensions.
 He was MP for the Island until 1910 and then MP for Barnstaple in Devon until 1918.